not-much-io/keyboard-conf/README.md

 However I DO use:

-* Emacs keybindings as SOURCE keybinds that karabiner will consume to produce a standard set of keybinds.
+* A standard set of SOURCE keybinds based on emacs standard keybinds or semantic addition that karabiner CONSUMES
+  * note: this is the only user facing set I use
-* MacOS and VSCode keybindings as TARGET keybinds that karabiner will produce.
-Although I need to enhance the standard set to get the functionality I want.
+* A standard set of TARGET keybind based on MacOS and VSCode standard keybinds or semantic addition that karabiner PRODUCES
+  * note: these are just implementation details.
+The user does not need to know them.

+### Why not configure applications with plugins or configuration options?

+Because that is a lot of configuration to manage if doing myself and plugins are often implemented incompletely, inconsistently or what they implement does not match my requirements.

+Via this project all configuration is in one place and I can easily manage it.

 ## How?